 When I’m feeling like an indulgent brunch at the weekend, I’ll always opt for scrambled egg and smoked salmon.
 Firstly, I’m not really a fan of a fry up and secondly, I love salmon!
 This is a really easy dish to make at home, especially if you’ve made the bilinis beforehand, just heat them through for a minute.
 Check out my oat bilini recipe here.

-Serve with a glass of orange juice – it counts towards one of your 5-a-day!
+Serve with a small glass of orange juice – it counts towards one of your 5-a-day!